Health Sharing Plans are reducing the cost of healthcare for millions of people, but there are only a few plans that we recommend to tobacco users.

 Most health sharing programs have a similar definition of “tobacco use” presented in the member guidelines.
 They include cigarettes, chewing tobacco, pipe tobacco, and all manner of vape products.

 There is no way around it: Using tobacco regularly increases your chances of both heart disease and cancer.
-If you’re really looking to save money on healthcare, then the best option is to quit smoking.
-Not only will you be able to save $50/month on healthshare, but you will be spending a lot less down the line by staying healthy.
+If you’re really looking to save money on healthcare, then the best option is to quit smoking!
+Not only will you be able to save $40-$50/month or more on your healthshare membership, but you will be spending a lot less down the line by staying healthy.

 Do You Need Help Quitting Tobacco?